-- a.
-Proposal Narrative. - b.
-Facilities/Institutional Assurances (do not exceed 1⁄2 page): Provide a description of facilities available at the institution(s) where the work will be performed.
-If an institution does not have an official assurance document, please provide, in writing, assurances from the department chairperson or practice colleagues confirming the applicant's time, facilities, and future position, if research is funded.
-Please submit facilities/institutional assurances for each PI. - c.
-Biosketch for PI: Applicants may use NIH biosketch format if preferred over the provided template.
-Please include a statement that clearly describes your interaction(s) with an epilepsy-related patient community and how your proposed work will benefit them. - d.
-Co-Investigator Biosketch: Upload biosketch for each co-investigator, if applicable. - e.
-Collaborator Letters of Support: Upload letters from collaborators indicating their support of the proposed work, if applicable. - f.
-Informed consent form: If a clinical trial is included as part of the research plan, the applicant conducting the trial must provide a copy of the informed consent form used to enroll subjects. - g.
-Timeline for execution of the studies: In a simple graphic, depict the timeline for accomplishing each specific aim and milestone. - h.
-Signed signature pages: Upload signed signature pages, which are generated in Step 15 of the application. - 15) Validate: The system will check for required components that have not been completed.
-You will not be able to submit until all required components are completed. - 16) Signature Pages: Click Print Signature Page to obtain a PDF of the document that needs to be signed by you (the submitting PI) and an institutional representative.
-After signatures have been collected, scan and upload to Section 13. - 17) Submit: Please make sure to Click Submit once your application has been validated by the system.
+- Applicants may include within their biosketch a 1⁄2 page section describing any life events or circumstances that contributed to delays or gaps in their career trajectory.
+This may include information that may not otherwise be apparent to reviewers and can help provide context as they evaluate your professional trajectory and achievements.
+Examples include but are not limited to; being a member of a community underrepresented in biomedical research, having experienced a life event that impacted career trajectory (such as parenthood, family, or medical leave), COVID-19 pandemic-related effects, having a learning or other disability, coming from a low-income family, and being the first in your family to go to college. - d) Co-Investigator Biosketch: Upload biosketch for each co-investigator, if applicable. - e) Collaborator Letters of Support: Upload letters from collaborators indicating their support of the proposed work, if applicable. - f) Informed consent form: If a clinical trial is included as part of the research plan, the applicant conducting the trial must provide a copy of the informed consent form used to enroll subjects. - g) Timeline for execution of the studies: In a simple graphic, depict the timeline for accomplishing each specific aim and milestone. - h) Signed signature pages: Upload signed signature pages, which are generated in Step 15 of the application. - 15.
+Validate: The system will check for required components that have not been completed.
+You will not be able to submit until all required components are completed. - 16.
+Signature Pages: Click Print Signature Page to obtain a PDF of the document that needs to be signed by you (the submitting PI) and an institutional representative.
+After signatures have been collected, scan and upload to Section 13. - 17.
+Submit: Please make sure to Click Submit once your application has been validated by the system.